Tommy Robinson arrested for peacefully covering pro-Israel rally journalistically

 The rally drew pro-Hamas hate marchers and a heavy police presence, which closed off central London to vehicle traffic.
-Obviously, they did not want a terrorist attack or even a nonviolent altercation with the pro-Hamas forces, of which there were hundreds of thousands.
+Obviously, they did not want a terrorist attack or even a nonviolent altercation with the pro-Hamas forces which we have see hundreds of thousands of in recent weeks.

 NEW VIDEO: For weeks, police refused to arrest pro-Hamas protesters chanting for jihad, but today they arrested Tommy Robinson simply for attending a rally against antisemitism.https://t.co/YGet9XrTfY pic.twitter.com/BZBgqWC3gb— Rebel News (@RebelNewsOnline) November 26, 2023